Power-balancing dual-port grid-forming power converter control for renewable integration and hybrid AC/DC power systems: Stability analysis

 \subsubsection{Offshore wind farm}

 in an offshore wind farm containing wind turbines with back to back converters, the subgrid ac~1 in Fig.~\ref{fig:b2bwttop} only contains the grid-side converters of the wind turbines and an HVDC converter.
-In other words, $\mc N^1_\ac=\emptyset$, and we only require condition~\ref{assump:identical.k.theta.gains} for the dc networks and Assumption~\ref{assump:rank} for the onshore ac network.
+In other words, $\mc N^1_\ac=\emptyset$, and we only require condition~\ref{cond:identical.k.theta.gains} for the dc networks and for ac~1 we require existence of $K^1 \! \in \!\N$ such that Algorithm \ref{alg:removal} terminates with $\bar{\mc C}^1_{K^1}=\emptyset$.